 1 1/4 cups hot water

 Combine masa harina and water in large bowl.
-Mix well, either with your hands, or by using an electric mixer with a dough hook attachment.
+Mix well, either with your hands, or by using an electric hand mixer with a dough hook attachment.
 Once evenly combined, cover with plastic wrap, and allow to rest for at least 20 minutes.

 Using a tortilla press, a rolling pin, or your hands, flatten the dough to about five inches in diameter and 1/16 inch thick.
 (See *Tip below).